AaryanSharma/ImageCaptioning/Flask/static/readme.md

-  Folder where images are stored when uploaded too generate captions
+  Folder where images are stored when uploaded to generate captions